santod-1724862/info478_final_group5/README.md

 ### What new technical skills will need to learn in order to complete your project?

 We expect to discover and implement new libraries in our code as we analyze the data and implement new visualizations.
 This will involve learning new functions in ggplot2, and new data processing functions within the `tidyverse` package set.
+We will be working with a large dataset and adequate cleaning and datawrangling skills will be needed to create a shareable _csv_ file for group work.

 ### What major challenges do you anticipate?